pegi3s/dockerfiles/emboss/6.6.0/README.md

 To obtain the help of an application, you just need to run: `docker run --rm pegi3s/emboss <emboss-application-name> -h` (e.g. `docker run --rm pegi3s/emboss prophet -h`)

-# Using the emboss image in Linux
+# Using the EMBOSS image in Linux

 To run an application, you should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/emboss <emboss-application-name> <options>`